(Updated Nov. 28, 2018)

-The clinical evidence used to support FDA approval of Xarelto was questionable.
+The clinical evidence used to support FDA approval of Xarelto may have been questionable.

 Moreover, the approval of Xarelto for reducing the risk of stroke and embolism in patients with non-valvular atrial fibrillation was based on a clinical trial known as the Rivaroxaban Once Daily Oral Direct Factor Xa Inhibition Compared with Vitamin K Antagonism for Prevention of Stroke and Embolism Trial in Atrial Fibrillation study (“ROCKET AF”).
 ROCKET AF showed that Xarelto was not inferior to warfarin for the prevention of stroke or embolism, with a similar risk of major bleeding.
 But in the Xarelto group, gastrointestinal bleeding occurred more frequently, as did bleeding that led to a drop in the hemoglobin level, or bleeding that required transfusion.